Byndyusoft/grpc-timeouts/README.md

 ## About
 `grpc-timeouts` is a small library that makes it easy to add customizable timeouts to your services.
 The library implements a circuit breaker pattern, which means that if the request exceeds the deadline, no further requests will be sent.
 If the deadline for a received request has expired, the request will not be processed and service instantly answers with code 4 (Deadline exceeded).

+## Release New version

+For new version use https://github.com/semantic-release/semantic-release description.
+We must set commit message fix(pencil): New feature in release

 ## Installation

 `npm i @byndyusoft/grpc-timeouts`